camlp5/camlp5/doc/rst/lexers.rst

    keywords (they are not reserved words) but just identifiers.
 On the contrary, the identifier "``lexer``", which introduces the syntax, is a new keyword and cannot be used as variable identifier any more.

+   A symbol can be any of:

+     - ``_``: this matches any character
+     - ``_ as LIDENT``: this also binds the character to a pattern variable
+     - ``_ as LIDENT when <expression>``: and here the pattern only succeeds when the expression evaluates to true.
+Due to syntax constraints, the expression is a 'simple expression' in the grammar, which mostly means that you'll need to parenthesize it.

    .. rubric:: Semantics
       :name: semantics